kaerumy/open-webui-rocm/README.md

 openweb-ui with rocm torch backend

-This is a fork of the OpenWeb UI project, modified to work with the ROCm backend for PyTorch.
+This is a uv project for OpenWeb UI, modified to work with the ROCm backend for PyTorch.
 It allows you to run the OpenWeb UI on systems with AMD GPUs.